Introduction

 By the 2010s, frontend development saw an explosion of frameworks and tools.
 AngularJS, React, and Vue.js changed everything.
 These tools enabled developers to build large-scale single-page applications (SPAs) with state management, routing, and component-based architectures.

 This era also introduced build tools like Webpack, Babel, and npm, which brought frontend development closer to traditional software engineering.
-While the tooling introduced new layers of complexity, it also empowered developers to craft richer, more interactive user experiences
+While the tooling introduced new layers of complexity, it also empowered developers to craft richer, more interactive user experiences.

 At Lynxmind, we embraced this complexity to deliver highly customizable and scalable digital platforms, helping our clients move beyond websites into rich, app-like experiences.